-Sadly, two days before the show opened, Bacon’s partner, George Dryer committed suicide in a Paris hotel.
+Sadly, two days before the show opened, Bacon’s partner, George Dyer committed suicide in a Paris hotel.
 The event was life-changing and career-altering for Bacon.
-Works from 1971 onward often featured Dryer, and had a different feel than Bacon’s earlier works.
+Works from 1971 onward often featured Dyer, and had a different feel than Bacon’s earlier works.

 Bacon was immensely influenced by Dyer’s death, and the guilt that came along with it.
 As triptychs became the artist’s means for making major statements, he began painting panels upon panels in memorial to Dyer.
 His art became more somber, inward-looking, and preoccupied with the passage of time and death.
 As his art became more polarizing, Bacon himself became more isolated.